edzsheehy/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 EOF
 ```

+### Apply your ConfigMap to your cluster

-Apply the ConfigMap created above, along with a Redis pod manifest:
+Run the following `kubectl` commands to apply the ConfigMap you just created to your Kubernetes cluster along with a Redis Pod manifest:

 ```shell
 kubectl apply -f example-redis-config.yaml kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

+### Examine your Redis Pod manifest

-Examine the contents of the Redis pod manifest and note the following:
+Examine the contents of the Redis Pod manifest and note the following:

-* A volume named `config` is created by `spec.volumes[1]`
+* A volume named `config` is created by `spec.volumes[1]`.
 * The `key` and `path` under `spec.volumes[1].configMap.items[0]` exposes the `redis-config` key from the
   `example-redis-config` ConfigMap as a file named `redis.conf` on the `config` volume.
 * The `config` volume is then mounted at `/redis-master` by `spec.containers[0].volumeMounts[1]`.

 This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config`
 ConfigMap above as `/redis-master/redis.conf` inside the Pod.
+The following YAML file shows what this Pod should look like:

 {{% code_sample file="pods/config/redis-pod.yaml" %}}

-Examine the created objects:
+### Examine the created objects

+Run the following `kubectl` command to retrieve the created objects for review:

 ```shell
 kubectl get pod/redis configmap/example-redis-config